kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

       ![](images/pipline-succeeded.png)

 2. Now that the data is in the target table, it is available for usage by running SQL queries against it or connecting PowerBI and creating visualizations.
-The Azure Function is running as well, so try uploading some of the transcript files to the generated_documents folder in your container and see how the function processes it and creates a new file in the cleansed_documents file.
+Upload some of the transcript files to the generated_documents folder in your container and see how it creates a new file in the cleansed_documents file.

 3. To query the new data, navigate to the menu on the left-hand side, and choose **Develop (1)**.
 Click on the existing **SQL Script (2)** and replace the content with the **SQL Code (3)** below.
 Then select **openaisql (4)** pool **Run (5)**.